dhineshns/writes/about managers and engineers .md

 * Every engineer should share the responsibility of having a constructive 1:1 with their managers.
 * Prepare what you'd like to share with your manager before hand.

+### Everyone should strive to be a leader
+It does not matter if you are an engineer or a manager, everyone should strive to be a leader.
+A leader listens intently and doesn't spend all the time thinking about what to say next.
+A leader creates a culture of excellence and enables peers to be do their best work.
+You are not a leader if you belive that correctness is so much more important than anything else; and it is always worth fighting hard for what you believe is correct.
+A leader should let of their identity  as the smartest person in the room.